Two Recipes In One: Learn how to make shredded chicken and gut healing bone broth from one whole boiled chicken!!!

 - When there are 2 to 4 hours remaining, add the carrots, onion, celery, garlic, salt, pepper, bay leaves, and parsley.

-- Strain out the solids from the broth (I use a fine mesh strainer).
+- When finished cooking, strain out the solids from the broth (I use a fine mesh strainer).

 - Store up to 6 months in the freezer or up to 5 days in the fridge.
 If your 5 days is up and you don't want to freeze it simply boil it again, let it cool, and place it back in the fridge.
 It will stay good another 5 days.

-- The broth may have a layer of fat after refrigeration, skim off before using.
+- The broth may have a layer of fat after refrigeration, skim off before using if desired.